Teletriumph Awards: Three channels dominate the industry, Opera dominates the 2011 awards

 Additionally, the awards for television feature films, mini-series, documentary series, game shows, lifestyle programs, and historical programming were discontinued.
 The "Sports Commentator" category was also absent, possibly to avoid intra-network competition, especially among sports channels.

 In contrast, new categories reflected emerging trends.
 A separate category was introduced for culinary programming, acknowledging the popularity of cooking shows.
 However, there was no individual category for reality television.

 Iryna Bilyk performs You are Mine, written by Bilyk and arranged by Volodymyr Bebeshko at Teletriumph 2011.

 The "Entertainment Program" category was split into two: one for original formats and another for adapted or licensed formats.
 In the area of television design, awards were divided between overall channel branding and individual program design.
 This last-minute addition surprised some participants.
 STB viewed the revised nomination list as a positive development.
 They noted that the organizers had taken feedback from various television channels into account and created a more balanced awards structure.
 In their opinion, the final list was optimal compared to the previous year, which had included 45 main categories and two special awards.

 Another recurring criticism of Teletriumph involved the dominance of Kyiv-based nominees in the regional television categories.
 As in previous years, the CiTi TV, already familiar to Kyiv's television community, dominated these awards.
 According to the channel's director Serhii Dolbilov, this placed regional channels at a disadvantage.
-Producer Alla Lypovetska also criticized the results, saying, “Kyiv residents voted for their own.
-The jury should pay more attention to regional content.”
-She singled out Lviv's ZIK channel as an example of overlooked excellence, remarking, “ZIK is a bomb.
-The problem is that the experts didn’t even watch what’s coming out of Lviv.”
+Producer Alla Lypovetska also criticized the results, saying, "Kyiv residents voted for their own.
+The jury should pay more attention to regional content."
+She singled out Lviv's ZIK channel as an example of overlooked excellence, remarking, "ZIK is a bomb.
+The problem is that the experts didn’t even watch what’s coming out of Lviv."
 The General Producer of the ZIK channel, Dmytro Dobrodomov, received no recognition at the 2011 Awards, despite expectations to the contrary.

 Notably, the Kyiv-based City channel not only won in regional categories but also appeared in general national nominations—including those for culinary programming, Ukrainian-language dubbing, and television design.
-Director Serhiy Dolbilov defended this by stating, “Any channel, including regional ones, can participate in any category.
-What matters is the quality of the product.”
+Director Serhiy Dolbilov defended this by stating, "Any channel, including regional ones, can participate in any category.
+What matters is the quality of the product."
 However, he acknowledged the imbalance, adding that perhaps City should consider stepping back from regional categories in the future to allow fairer competition.

-Ernst & Young replaced by PwC, jury categories increased
+Ernst and Young replaced by PwC, jury categories increased

 Svetlana Loboda performing 40 Gradusov, (40 Degrees) written by Loboda and Dima Monatik, at Teletriumph 2012.